EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 experiment_id
 """""""""""""
-An identifier for the experiment that will be used to name the report and all intermediate CSV files.
+An identifier for the experiment that will be used to name the report and all :ref:`intermediate CSV files <intermediate_files_rsmtool>`.
 It can be any combination of alphanumeric values and must *not* contain spaces.

 model
 """""